Nokimalos/my_c_lib/README.md

 # my_lib

 Hi !
-It's Noki and this repo is for all the functions of the LIB C that I code.
+It's Noki and this repo is for all the functions of the LIB C and some util functions that I code.

-There are some Unit Tests made with Criterion for some functions.
+There are some Unit Tests made with Criterion for the functions.

 ## Unit Test with Criterion